Practical and enhanced implementation of ESG Oversight

 By Robert Swift

-Leatherback is a collection of active management groups.
 As active managers we all believe that we benefit our clients by taking a view of what is not discounted or understood by other market practitioners, and own less, or more, or none of a particular company or industry.
 Some of the reasons for liking or disliking a particular investment can be ESG related.

-Indeed, part of the mosaic of active management research has always been interaction with company management and to better understand its approach to governance of the business in the broadest sense; to verify with them what you believe to be the current state of the business; the risks in the business, and to explore management's future plans.
+Indeed, part of the mosaic of active management research has always been interaction with company management and to better understand its approach to governance of the business in the broadest sense; to verify with them what we believe to be the current state of the business; the risks in the business, and to explore management's future plans.
 Typically, judgements have always been made by active managers on a company's management; its ethics, its diversity and skills, and its approach to shareholders, the law, and regulators.
 Bad governance and risky businesses deserve lower ratings or higher risk premiums, and always have.

 This use of an ESG perspective in active management then is not new, but the clarity provided by the ESG research lens and the positive benefits of beneficial change as a result of investor pressure, are now more of a focus and we embrace that.